DiRoots-Limited/DiRoots.One.Releases/docs/pages/ViewManager/VM-Template-Transfer.md

 ## Select Origin Template

-Select a Origin View Template to copy its properties.
+Select an Origin View Template to copy its properties.

 1. In the first table, use the first drop-down list to filter the view templates by Disciplines.